France's daily new COVID-19 infections at a more than six-week high

+The health ministry also said that the number of people to receive coronavirus vaccines since France launched a nationwide campaign on Dec.
+26 had reached 479,873 as of Monday, up from 422,127 the previous day.

-Unlike Britain or Germany, France’s government has so far stopped short of imposing a third national lockdown, but a nationwide curfew was moved earlier, to start at 6 p.m., on Saturday, and authorities say it will remain for at least a fortnight to slow the spread of the disease.
+Unlike Britain or Germany, France’s government has so far stopped short of imposing a third national lockdown.
+A nationwide curfew was moved earlier, to start at 6 p.m., on Saturday, and authorities say it will remain for at least a fortnight to slow the spread of the disease.

 Prime Minister Jean Castex reaffirmed on France 5 television that a new confinement could be imposed if the situation worsened.
 Recent polls show that French overwhelmingly think such a measure will eventually be needed.